Nida2025001/project2/README.md

 # New local repo

 This is local.
-Created by Nida Shaikh.
+Created by Nida Shaikh